emilioziniades/favia/log.md

 Sometimes, there will be a template that doesn't have content directly.
 Something like a `base.html` which is extended by other templates.
 In that case, you just don't render any pages for that template, and let tera handle the extending.

 Also, I should write some tests.

+# 05-02-2022

+Error handling is better now.
+It's question marks all the way to the main function.
+It required some boilerplate deriving `From` for all the inner error types.
+But it makes sense doing this in an application project.
+Maybe some time I will learn more about anyhow and use it better.

+I also refactored everything and now that I have done some tidying I am ready to continue implementing `favia build`.

+One thing that is bugging me, is how to cross reference frontmatter.
+Sometimes you'll want to include other files' frontmatter into a different template.
+Say you have a blog, and you want a home page with a list of blog posts.
+You would need to somehow grab the frontmatter from all those blog posts.
+How to do that?
+One idea I have been toying with is adding a special toml field called "references".
+In `index.md` you could add `references = "blog"`.
+Which would then allow you to access the frontmatter from the files in `blog` in the `index.html` template, and iterate over them, or something like that.
+Sounds like a mission... but doable.
+I am definitely not there yet, and still need to get the basic build functionality working.